ryanblyth/maplibre-basemaps/docs/style-json-formatting.md

 **Rule:** Keep structure for readability.
 Each `let` variable binding on its own line.
 Each `case` condition on its own line.
 Compact simple arrays within these expressions. **All values in `let` expressions (including single-line expressions) must be indented to match the variable name indentation.**

+**Indentation for Nested Case Expressions:** When `case` expressions are nested within other `case` expressions (or within `let` expressions), they should maintain proper indentation:
+- Nested case opening bracket: same indent as the parent case's items
+- Nested case operator: 2 spaces more than the opening bracket
+- Nested case items: 2 spaces more than the opening bracket
+- Nested case closing bracket: same indent as the opening bracket

+For deeply nested case expressions (case within case within case), each level adds 2 more spaces for the operator and items.

 **Examples:**
 ```json
 // ✅ Correct - structured but compact arrays, proper indentation